minhgiau998/YellowCat/README.md

 - **SQLmap**: Automates the process of detecting and exploiting SQL injection vulnerabilities in web applications.
 - **Subdomain Scanner**: Identifies subdomains associated with a domain, helping to discover hidden resources and potential security vulnerabilities.
 - **Robots.txt Scanner**: Analyzes the robots.txt file of a website to identify disallowed paths and potential security vulnerabilities.
+- **CMS Detector**: Identifies the content management system (CMS) used by a website, helping to identify potential security vulnerabilities and weaknesses.

 ## Installation